Diamondskeleton0/Juicy-Brick-Breaker/README.md

 A completely normal brick breaker with nothing extreme at all :)

+You goal: break the Brick Master.

 ## Implementation

-Particle trail following the ball as it travels, particles for the bricks and paddle as well Things go bounce, boom, and kablam.
+Created using Godot 4.1.1

+Music and SFX made in FL Studio 20

 ## References

 * [Orbitron Typeface](https://www.theleagueofmoveabletype.com/orbitron)

 ## Future Development
-Maybe some music would be nice.
+Maybe some shaders would be nice.

 ## Created by
 Isaac Williams